 Score: 4.5 out of 5

 iFolor is an old Swiss company that has grown across Europe.
 Its website is the only one in this comparison that is in 4 languages including English.
 I hadn’t ordered any digital photo prints from them before but I know it’s a popular company so I was expecting great results. iFolor has an app that you can use to order from your phone: ‘iFolor Photo Service’ is rated 4.7* by almost 47,000 people!

-When ordering your digital photos iFolor gives you the option to upload your photos from Facebook or OneDrive photos.
+When ordering your digital photos via the phone app, iFolor gives you the option to upload your photos from Facebook, Dropbox or your phone’s photo library.
 There are lots of ways to pay, including by invoice payable at 30 days – the longest out of all the printers.

 The results were good: saturation had been increased a little and there was too much yellow in the skin tones but not enough to be offensive.
 Not as accurate as Fuji and Smartphoto but overall not too far off the original images.

 Considering the reasonable price (CHF0.49, although apparently the ‘normal’ price is CHF0.65) and 2 day delivery I was pretty impressed. iFolor was a very close to earning a 4.5 but the reason I gave it a 4.0 was because I couldn’t order matt prints.
 If that’s not important to you, I think you can feel confident in getting great results when you print digital photos with iFolor.